October 29, 2013

 The Northeast Salmon Team (NEST)

 The Northeast Salmon Team (NEST) operates within the Northeast Region of NOAA's National Marine Fisheries Service (NOAA Fisheries Service) to promote the recovery and future sustainability of Atlantic salmon.
-NEST is comprised of fisheries managers and scientists based out of the Woods Hole, Massachusetts Northeast Fisheries Science Center (NEFSC), the Gloucester, Massachusetts Northeast Regional Office (NERO), the Narragansett, Rhode Island Laboratory and the Orono, Maine Field Station.
+NEST is comprised of fisheries managers and scientists based out of the Woods Hole, Massachusetts Northeast Fisheries Science Center (NEFSC), the Gloucester, Massachusetts Great Atlantic Regional Fisheries Office (GARFO), the Narragansett, Rhode Island Laboratory and the Orono, Maine Field Station.

 To recover and maintain naturally reproducing Atlantic salmon populations and their ecosystems to provide a surplus for fisheries consistent with existing laws.